 Finally, the Austin Court of Appeals recently applied the TUCO rule, reversed a trial court's decision to vacate an arbitral award on the basis of evident bias, and rendered judgment enforcing the arbitral award.
 Kendall Builders, Inc. v.
 Chesson, 149 S.W.3d 796 (Tex.
-App. -Austin 2004, pet. denied).
+App. - Austin 2004, pet. denied).
 Kendall involved an arbitration award issued against a homeowner in favor of a remodeling contractor.
 Id., at 800.
 The homeowner was an employee of Vignette Corporation who had moved to Austin due to work obligations and had bought a house there in need of repair.
 Id., at 801.
 During a break in the arbitration, the arbitrator complained to the homeowner about the price of Vignette stock.
 Id.

 After the arbitrator issued an award in the contractor's favor, the homeowner mentioned the exchange about Vignette stock to his attorney, who promptly deposed the arbitrator and filed an application to vacate the award based on evident partiality.
 Id.
 The trial court vacated, but Court of Appeals reversed, finding that the homeowner waived his right to complain about any alleged anti-Vignette bias when he did not object during the arbitration.
 Id., at 804-805.
 The logical basis for disclosure is to allow the parties themselves to decide whether to complain about potential conflicts, says the Court, so parties can and often will "waive an otherwise valid objection to the partiality of the arbitrator despite knowledge of facts giving rise to such an objection."
 Id., at 804.
-Again, parties in specialized cases will often hire expert arbitrators in the are who will therefore be willknown to the parties.
+Again, parties in specialized cases will often hire expert arbitrators in the are who will therefore be will-known to the parties.

-The Kendall court's analysis is in line with TUCO, and based on the factual record as presented in the opinion it is difficult, as an arbitrator and as an attorney who represents clients in arbitration, to believe that the price of Vignette stock had anything to do with the However, it seems worth arbitrator's decision. considering the burden the Court places on parties to arbitrations left alone in rooms with arbitrators.
+The Kendall court's analysis is in line with TUCO, and based on the factual record as presented in the opinion it is difficult, as an arbitrator and as an attorney who represents clients in arbitration, to believe that the price of Vignette stock had anything to do with the arbitrator's decision.
+However, it seems worth considering the burden the Court places on parties to arbitrations left alone in rooms with arbitrators.
 In order to preserve his complaint, the party here, during a pending arbitration, would have been required to make an objection to an off-hand remark in what is supposed to be a less-formal proceeding.
-On the other hand, had the remark evidenced serious and relevant bias, perhaps immediate objection would seem a more reasonable expectation.6
+On the other hand, had the remark evidenced serious and relevant bias, perhaps immediate objection would seem a more reasonable expectation (The actual complained-of comment was the question of whether Vignette stock was "ever going to go up."
+Kendall Builders, 149 S.W.3d at 801.).